-Some of the fifteen events and/or activities have more than one location listed.
-Each idea is linked to further reading with additional details, such as access, but you can also see all these locations plotted out in the below Google MyMap:
+Each of the fifteen ideas link to further reading with additional details, such as access, but you can also see all these locations plotted out in the below Google MyMap:

 1. Keep dry under an umbrella… art installation

 For many years this entry was about Japan’s largest umbrella sky in Metsa.
 However, since 2022 the umbrella street is now in Moominvalley park, which you have to pay into.
 Thankfully from this year, Gyoda’s free umbrella sky is up in June.
 Last year it didn’t go up until July.
 What is more useful than an umbrella in rainy season?
 A sky of umbrellas!
 Gyoda’s beautiful umbrella sky:

 Information for the Moominvalley umbrella street is still on the blog here.
 There’s also a tiny wee umbrella sky in Iruma in summer.
 Get the deets here!

 Each year in June Kawagoe Hikawa Shrine have a pinwheel event.
 Their wind chime event is famous, but amazingly – to date – the pinwheel event is not that well known.
 In 2021, they added a new section to the pinwheels, opposite the shrine grounds in what used to be the “dai ichi” car park.
 So now there are three areas with pinwheels.

 3. Appreciate the rain loving flower of June